willcribeiro/Robotic-Arm/README.md

 # Robotic-Arm
-repository for a controler robotc arm AL5D using Python
+repository for controlling robotc arm AL5D using Python